bsauty/sc_mri_dl_classifier/README.md

 ## Training

-To train the network, just prompt the `classify` command that will appear after installation, example below:
+To train the network, just prompt the `train_classifier` command that will appear after installation, example below:

 ```
-classify config/config.json
+train_classifier config/config.json
 ```

 The `config.json` is a configuration example.
 A description of each parameter is provided in the code.